radiomic/METRICS-E3/index.md

 ## What is METRICS?

 METRICS, short for METhodological RadiomICs Score, is a structured tool developed to assess the quality of radiomics studies.
-Created through a transparent, expert-led consensus involving a diverse international panel, METRICS is officially endorsed by the European Society of Medical Imaging Informatics (EuSoMII).
-It is designed not as a mere reporting tool, but as a robust quality evaluation instrument that guides methodological rigor in radiomics.
+Created through a transparent, expert-led consensus involving a diverse international panel, METRICS was officially endorsed by the European Society of Medical Imaging Informatics (EuSoMII).
+It was designed as a robust quality evaluation instrument that guides methodological rigor in radiomics.

 Access the complete METRICS statement [here].

-## How METRICS-E3 Enhances Your Research
+## What to Expect from METRICS-E3?

-METRICS-E3 goes beyond simple commentary by providing comprehensive support to researchers:
+METRICS-E3 is more than a supplementary document—it offers detailed explanations, elaborations, and examples for each METRICS item and condition.
+For every element, you will find:

-- Concise Rationales: Clear explanations about why each checklist item matters for methodological quality.
+- A concise rationale explaining why it matters,

-- Positive Illustrations: Real-world examples from published studies highlighting best practices.
+- Positive examples drawn from published studies,

-- Hypothetical Negative Examples: Illustrative scenarios demonstrating common pitfalls to avoid.
+- Hypothetical negative examples for contrast,

-- Guided Scoring: Practical advice for logical, consistent, and reproducible scoring of each METRICS item.
+- Guidance on how to score the item appropriately.

-These resources collectively ensure METRICS is applied effectively and consistently, enhancing the transparency and reproducibility of radiomics research.
+These resources collectively ensure METRICS is applied effectively and consistently.

 ## Maximizing the Value of METRICS-E3

-To fully leverage METRICS-E3, we encourage reviewing the dedicated guidance section titled “Recommendations for using METRICS-E3 along with METRICS”.
-This targeted advice will help you seamlessly integrate METRICS-E3 into your evaluation process, raising the overall methodological standards of your research.
+To fully leverage METRICS-E3, we encourage reviewing the dedicated statement section titled “Recommendations for using METRICS-E3 along with METRICS”.
+This targeted advice will help you better integrate METRICS-E3 into your evaluation process.

 ## Citing METRICS-E3